mdickynovaldi/freshmarket-api/README.md

 ## Prisma Setup

-Warn: You already have a .gitignore file.
+You already have a .gitignore file.
 Don't forget to add `.env` in it to not commit any private information.

 Next steps: